CodyTolene/3D-Printing/Flipper Zero - Minimalist WiFi Dev Board Case (GPS + SD)/README.md

 ### Description

 A minimalistic 3D printable case for the [Flipper Zero Wi-Fi Dev Board][link-flipper-zero-wifi-devboard].
-There are two variations of this case, a larger XL version and a normal version.
-The XL version has a larger under-cavity for additional board additions such as a GPS module.
-The normal version has a smaller under-cavity for minimal wiring and easy prison wallet storage.
+There are two variations of this case, a larger XL version and a normal size MD version.
+The XL version has a larger under-cavity for addons such as a GPS module.
+The MD version has a smaller under-cavity for minimal wiring.
 Both versions have antenna and/or Micro SD card slot options.

 ### Bottom Variations